mrusme/superhighway84/README.md

                          Long Haul Satellite Operation
                               Network Diagnostics
                                  Fallback Mode
                                    And More!

+                    The Superhighway84 modern, uncensorable,
-      The Superhighway84 modern decentralized internet discussion system.
+                   decentralized internet discussion system.
                        It should cost a lot more than $0.

 ```